demisto/dockerfiles/README.md

 To mark an image as deprecated please follow the following steps:

-* 1- Add the following tow keys to the build.conf of the image.
+1. Add the following two keys to the build.conf of the image.

   * deprecated=true
-  * deprecated_reason="free text"
+  * deprecated_reason=free text

   (i.e.:
   version=1.0.0